alanyasuto/IASC-2P02/README.md

 Here are 250 words introducing this work.

 Here is my 250-word statement describing how this research evolved over time.
-I made these changes, which you can see [here](https://github.com/IascAtBrock/IASC-2P02/commit/e988a63313929f7cbc1ec1fcda305aa3e536a342).
-I also made these changes, which you can see [here](https://github.com/IascAtBrock/IASC-2P02/commit/a778e6e587cb17d99e430e18bae3e4e0d0d128b5).
-I also made these changes, which you can see [here](https://github.com/IascAtBrock/IASC-2P02/commit/2a63e808d7e977fbf58a29a5626189876dbf1934).
+I made these changes, which you can see [here](https://slides.com/alani-jenchang/deck-1-2#/).
+You can compare with the [old](https://slides.com/alani-jenchang/deck-1#/) one.
 Overall these changes show x and y changes in my thinking.

 ## Collaborative Project:Modernist Journals Project